 For more info, call 323-GoMetro (323) 466-3876 or visit metro.net.

-Metrolink will provide special service on the San Bernardino and Antelope Valley Lines, specifically for individuals to enjoy the Rose Parade.
+Metrolink will provide special early morning train service on the San Bernardino, Antelope Valley, Orange County, Ventura County and 91 Perris Valley Lines specifically for individuals to enjoy the Rose Parade.
 Check metrolinktrains.com for schedule information or call (800) 371-5465 for more information.

 As part of ongoing efforts to provide a safe environment in which to enjoy its many events, the Pasadena Tournament of Roses has partnered with the City of Pasadena and the Pasadena Police Department in “See Something, Say Something™ ,” a nationwide campaign to raise the public’s awareness of indicators of terrorism and to emphasize the need to report suspicious behavior promptly to the proper law enforcement authorities.

 If you witness a crime in progress or other emergencies, call 9-1-1.
 For non-emergency matters, including activity that you believe to be suspicious, call the Pasadena Police Department at 626.744.4241.You can also report criminal activity to CRIMESTOPPERS at 800.222.8477 or online at lacrimestoppers.org.
 (Be sure to reference Pasadena if you use this method.)